 Chase offers some of the best credit cards out there, not limited to the ones reviewed today:

-- Chase Freedom Unlimited Credit Card: Best for The New Resident
+- card_name: Best for The New Resident

-- Chase United Explorer Credit Card: Best for The Traveling Nurse
+- card_name: Best for The Traveling Nurse

-- Chase Sapphire Reserve Credit Card: Best for The Established Doc
+- card_name: Best for The Established Doc

-And as you can see, Chase has a wide range of offerings too.
+As you can see, Chase has a wide range of offerings too.
 While they are certainly not the only good credit card issuer worth exploring (American Express, Capital One, and Citi all come to mind as good alternatives), they are one of the most popular because of their generous rewards programs, sizable sign-up bonuses, and large banking footprint.

-Just remember, when dealing with any type of credit card, you need to pay your credit card bill on time and in full every month to avoid dealing with unwanted debt and high interest rates!
+Just remember, when dealing with any type of credit card, you need to pay your credit card bill on time and in full every month to avoid dealing with unwanted debt and high-interest rates!

 Do you have a Chase credit card?
 If so, what kind?
 What is your favorite credit card?
 Comment below!